larrykluger/Register-Plus-Redux/readme.txt

 = Didn't Register Plus have CAPTCHA? =
 Register Plus offered two different CAPTCHA methods, a simple random CAPTCHA and reCAPTCHA.
 The simple one randomly created a 6-character sequence on a background image with two random lines drawn across the image, this CAPTCHA would be very easy for any OCR program to decipher as the characters were not modified in anyway and contrast was high.  reCAPTCHA is a great idea, but there is another plugin, [WP-reCAPTCHA](http://wordpress.org/extend/plugins/wp-recaptcha/) endorsed by the reCAPTCHA developers that can be used to add reCAPTCHA to the registration page.
 I also endorse the use of that plugin for that purpose.

-= Localization =
-Place your language file in the plugin folder directory and name it "regplus-{language}.mo" replacing {language} with your language value from wp-config.php

 == Screenshots ==

 1. Registration Page